 POLITICS Jimmy Carter was never just about peanuts.
 While many around him were still holding on to the outdated and frankly disgraceful practice of racial segregation, Carter had already moved on.
 He threw his support behind the burgeoning civil rights movement and began to flex his political muscles within the Democratic Party.
 This wasn’t just a hobby; Carter became a full-fledged activist, serving in the Georgia State Senate from 1963 to 1967, and then stepping up to the role of governor from 1971 to 1975.

 Now, if you think Carter’s political ambitions stopped at the Georgia state line, you’d be wrong.
 He had his eye on something bigger, though at the time, hardly anyone outside of Georgia knew who he was.
 So, when Carter announced his bid for the presidency, many folks reacted with, "Jimmy who?"
-Nevertheless, in a remarkable turn of events, this peanut farmer from Plains clinched the Democratic nomination and, in 1976, managed to narrowly beat the sitting president, Gerald Ford—a man so forgettable that Carter’s win felt less like an upset and more like a natural progression of events.
+Nevertheless, in a remarkable turn of events, this peanut farmer from Plains clinched the Democratic nomination and, on November 2, 1976, managed to narrowly beat the sitting president, Gerald Ford—a man so forgettable that Carter’s win felt less like an upset and more like a natural progression of events.

 Carter got right to work, and by his second day in office, he’d already pardoned all Vietnam War draft evaders.
 But that was just the beginning.
 He rolled up his sleeves and tackled energy policy, pushing for conservation, price controls, and investments in new technology.
 He was also the mastermind behind several key foreign policy achievements, including the Camp David Accords, which, let’s face it, was no small feat.